angoca/db2-nagios-configuration/README.md

 For example, when a database is defined as a host, the monitoring can continue its history even if the database changes its instance or server.

-You need to define the following elements:

-* The location of the `check_by_ssh` command in the `USER5` macro.
-* The location of the SSH private key of the id_rsa/id_dsa certificate in the `USER6` macro.
-* The location of the `check_nrpe` command in the `USER7` macro

-When using OMD, the previous variables are defined in the resources.cfg file.

 # Services

 This is the complete set of scripts in the previously defined two projects.